bug-ops/vkteams-bot/crates/vkteams-bot-cli/docs/COMPLETION.md

 - Install with: `cargo install vkteams-bot-cli`

 **"Permission denied"**
-- Check file permissions: `chmod +x completion-script`
+- Check file permissions for completion files
 - For system-wide installation, use `sudo`
+- Try installing to user directory instead

 **"Completion not showing"**
 - Restart terminal or source configuration
 - Check if completion system is initialized
+- Verify completion was generated: `vkteams-bot-cli completion bash`

 ## Development